Operation Midway Blitz: October 1–15

 On October 4, U.S. Border Patrol agents shot a woman after, according to a report from the Department of Homeland Security, their patrol vehicle was boxed in and then rammed by 10 other vehicles.
 Local community groups disputed federal claims that the agents had been boxed in, claiming that federal agents crashed into a civilian car and caused a multi-car crash.
 The victim was taken to a local hospital and discharged later that day.
 Protests broke out in Brighton Park in the area of the shooting, and federal agents shot pepper balls and tear gas at the protesters.
 The tear gas also affected several Chicago police officers on the scene, and Mayor Brandon Johnson called for an investigation.
 Over 500 national guard troops were deployed to the Chicago area from Illinois and Texas by the White House.

+Video filmed by a protester outside Broadview ICE Facility in October 2025.

 On October 6, Mayor Brandon Johnson signed an executive order prohibiting federal agencies from using city property for civil immigration enforcement.
 Dariana Fajardo, a U.S. citizen, was detained by ICE agents in Waukegan, Illinois.
 They claimed she was trying to box in ICE vehicles, a claim she and community leaders denied.

 On October 7, Trump sent the National Guard to Chicago against the wishes of Governor J.B.
 Pritzker and Mayor Brandon Johnson, and a lawsuit filed by the state of Illinois and the city of Chicago to declare the deployment illegal was pending until a court hearing on October 9.
 Four workers at a cemetery in Forest Park, Illinois, were detained by ICE agents after attempting to help a man who was struggling in the Des Plaines River near the cemetery's perimeter.
 ICE agents pepper sprayed them before tackling, zip-tying and shackling them.
+On July 29, 2026, two of the cemetery workers filed claims against the federal government seeking 1 million dollars in compensation each, under the Federal Tort Claims Act.